 - Educate executives and managers regarding EKRA and how it affects your business

 - Conduct an audit of your compensation policies and billing practices to assess compliance with EKRA

-- Recommend changes to compensation policies and billing practices to ensure compliance
+- Recommend changes to compensation policies and billing practices ensuring compliance

-If a problem does arise, our lawyers will vigorously defend you and your business, with the goal of avoiding prosecution and minimizing potential penalties.
+If a problem does arise, our lawyers will vigorously defend you and your business to avoid prosecution and minimize potential penalties.